j12bates/IntuiType-MDTS/docs/source.md

 ### Code Blocks
 Code Blocks are started and closed by a code fence, each made up of three backticks (```` ``` ````).
 Any existing inline formatting settings are ignored within a code block, and they cannot be changed.
+Any characters within code blocks are treated as literal characters, and serve no extended function.
 All code blocks are level 1.

 ````markdown